igordejanovic/parglare/docs/pglr.md

 Use dot viewer (e.g. xdot) or convert to pdf by running 'dot -Tpdf -O calc.pg.dot'
 ```

-As given in the output you will get a `dot` file which represents LR automata
+As given in the output you will get a `dot` file which represents LR automaton
 visualization.
 You can see this diagram using dot viewers (e.g.
 [xdot](https://github.com/jrfonseca/xdot.py)) or you can transform it to other
 file formats using the `dot` tool (you'll have to install Graphviz software for
 that).

-This is an example of LR automata visualization for the `calc` grammar from the
+This is an example of LR automaton visualization for the `calc` grammar from the
 quick intro (click on the image to enlarge):

 [![Calc LR automata](./images/calc.pg.dot.png)](./images/calc.pg.dot.png)

 ## Tracing GLR parsing